abadid/cmsc424-spring2023/project2/README.md

 	 cust0      | SW        |    723

-Note: We updated Anthony's frequentflieron airline.
+Note: We updated Anthony's `frequentflieron` airline.
 This may not always happen.
-By looking at the `flewon` table (not shown here) we saw that Anthony flew on more SW flights than AA flights so we updated her frequentflieron.
+By looking at the `flewon` table (not shown here) we saw that Anthony flew on more SW flights than AA flights so we updated her `frequentflieron`.
 If we had found that he had flown on more AA flights than SW flights then there would be no changes in the `customers` table.

 Switch to the `flighttrigger` database (i.e. exit out of the flights database and run `psql flighttrigger`).
 Execute `\i trigger-database.sql` The trigger code should be submitted in `trigger.sql` file.
 Running `psql -f trigger.sql flighttrigger` should generate the trigger without errors.